yaegassy/coc-laravel/README.md

     - [Blade -> PHP or Blade] Jump to the component file.
 Both class components and anonymous components are supported.
   - Livewire tag definition | [DEMO](https://github.com/yaegassy/coc-laravel/issues/2#issuecomment-1658759781)
     - [Blade -> PHP or Blade] Jump to the livewire file.
 Both livewire class and blade template are supported.
+  - Livewire directive definition
+    - [Blade -> PHP or Blade] Jump to the livewire file.
+Both livewire class and blade template are supported.
 - References
   - `laravel.view.findAllReferences` command | [DEMO](https://github.com/yaegassy/coc-laravel/issues/3#issuecomment-1645929779)
     - [Blade -> PHP] Show references to PHP files that use the current blade